Vegan Banana Brownies

 - 2/3 cup vegan chocolate chips

 - Prepare oven: Preheat oven to 350 degrees F.

-- Create the flax eggs: Combine 2 tablespoon ground flaxseed + 6 tablespoon water in a bowl.
+- Create the flax eggs: Combine 2 tbsp ground flaxseed + 6 tbsp water in a bowl.
 Mix together and set aside to thicken.

 - Combine wet ingredients: Add mashed banana, coconut sugar, nut butter, plant-based milk, vanilla extract, and flax eggs to a large bowl.
 Whisk to combine.